Category: Reviews

 Review: Blood: Refreshed Supply on Switch offers a gore-soaked battle against the controls, cheap ambushes, and splash damage

-Nightdive Studios have spent an incredible decade remastering classic ‘90s and early ’00s PC titles, before releasing them on console.
+Nightdive Studios have spent an incredible decade remastering classic ‘90s and early ’00s PC titles and releasing them on consoles too.
 The relative simplicity of early first-person shooters like Powerslave Exhumed and STRIFE: Veteran Edition lend themselves to controller support, with no true Y-axis and limited verticality.
 Remasters of true 3D titles, think Quake and Turok, typically benefit from a slick auto-aim implementation that makes you feel skilful while still clearly nudging your shots towards the target.
 In contrast, Blood: Refreshed Supply doesn’t gel very well with a controller – a problem that exacerbates other dated designs.

 Unlike so many late ‘90s FPS, Blood put more effort into the storytelling beyond simple text-based interludes.
 A dated but no less entertaining intro video reveals Caleb and other former cult leaders were banished by a demon they once served.
 With no explanation given, it sets up a revenge story that kicks off with Caleb emerging from a tomb and uttering the iconic line, “I live… AGAIN!”.
 From that point on, you’re tackling traditional, sequential, classic FPS levels, but they include some unique lines between all the quips to better flesh out the setting and guide the player.